bredelings/BAli-Phy/doc/developer/binding.md

     `default_value`
     : A value for the argument if not specified (optional).

+    `reported_value`
+    : An optional Haskell-template expression that replaces the argument's value only when it is automatically logged. `@value` denotes the evaluated argument; no other argument references are available.
+Names refer directly to Haskell values provided by the binding's imports, and infix operators use the binding fixity table.
+The expression must be pure and produce a value accepted by the logger.
+It does not use model-language defaults, named arguments, extraction, or sampling; use `computed` for reports involving more than one argument.

     `description`
     : A short phrase describing the argument (optional).